ubccpsc/310/project/Deliverable1.md

      *
      * @return Promise <InsightResponse>
      * The promise should return an InsightResponse and will only fulfill.
-     * The body of this InsightResponse will hold InsightDataset[] *
+     * The body of this InsightResponse will contain an InsightDataset[] *
      * Return codes:
      * 200: The list of added datasets was sucessfully returned.